Amos N. Guiora

 Amos Neuser Guiora is an Israeli-American professor of law at S. J. Quinney College of Law, University of Utah, specializing in institutional complicity, enabling culture, and sexual assaults.
 Guiora’s scholarship explores institutional complicity in relation to the victimization of young people by college sports coaches, trainers, doctors, and Catholic priests.
 As a result of this work, Guiora has become not just an academic but also an advocate for sexual assault victims.

 Biography

 Amos Guiora was born in Israel to Hungarian Holocaust survivors.
 The family moved to Ann Arbor, Michigan before he began school.
 In 1979, he graduated Kenyon College with honors in history.

 Prior to attending Case Western Reserve University School of Law, he worked in Washington, D.C., for two years as an assistant to Howard Wolpe and one year for a communications consulting company.

-After graduating from Case, Guiora returned to Israel and served in the Israeli Defense Forces Judge Advocate General Corps, attaining the rank of lieutenant colonel.
+After graduating from Case, Guiora returned to Israel and served in the Israel Defense Forces Judge Advocate General Corps, attaining the rank of lieutenant colonel.